 The NPG team liaise with production teams and faculty informatics (the customer element directly using the product) to learn of desired features for processing and common best practices.
 Senior DNA Pipelines management pass to NPG expected changes in the nature of the product and demand e.g. new instruments, new instrument types and new projects with expected throughput and processing requirements.

-The NPG team has to maintain informatics, Illumina sequencing, and genotyping knowledge sufficient to anticipate and understand DNA Pipelines customer requirements so that requests can be anticipated, evaluated and rejected or implemented appropriately.
+The NPG team has to maintain informatics and sequencing knowledge (including Illumina, PacBio and ONT) sufficient to anticipate and understand DNA Pipelines customer requirements so that requests can be anticipated, evaluated and rejected or implemented appropriately.

 HPA has created tools which are essential components of NPG's current analysis pipelines and leads on developing and testing software for using some of the potential next generation of production sequencing technologies.
 HPA, in its role of creating custom assemblies, is also a consumer of NPG's data products.